iamemc/Rome_Remastered_Files/README.md

 - *Eduardo "Swagger" Carvalho*

-- *Feral Interactive* - for their assistance in making the Blender Addon
+- *Feral Interactive* - for their assistance in making the LOD Generator Blender Addon